-While it seems that McLaren Vale is flavour of the month on Wine Muse, it is most likely because they are a region that is working hard to keep their offering fresh.
+It could certainly be said that McLaren Vale always comes to mind as a region that is working hard to keep their offering fresh.
 There is plenty of interest to be found here because they are an established region with access to old vineyards and they already have plenty of experience with the classics.
-However, the winemakers of the region come with an established reputation for being an innovative bunch and one that is not afraid of working together.
+However, the winemakers of the region come with an established reputation for being an innovative bunch and a reputation of not being afraid of working together.

 Dowie Doole Moxie NV Sparkling Shiraz